DeNepo/welcome-to-js/strict-mode/README.md

 code.
 But because of it's legacy JavaScript cannot remove features from the language.

-So, _strict mode_.
-Strict mode effectively turns any code below that line into "JavaScript 2.0", enforcing and good practices while throwing errors when you try to use older insecure features or bad practice.
-This compromise allows old websites to continue working, while at the same time letting developers write new code with more security.
+So, `'use strict';` is an instruction for the computer telling it to interpret your code differently.
+Strict mode enforces and good practices while throwing errors when you try to use bad practices or certain insecure language features.
+This compromise allows old websites to continue working (without using strict mode), while at the same time letting developers write new code with better constraints.

 - [javascript.info](https://javascript.info/strict-mode)
 - [mdn: strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)